Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/File_Loggers.md

 title: File Loggers
 ---

-# File / FTP / SFTP Based Loggers
+# File / SFTP Based Loggers

-File loggers in Profinity are used to log native CAN bus messages to a file, that can then be either stored locally or transmitted remotely to a FTP or SFTP server.
+File loggers in Profinity are used to log native CAN bus messages to a file, that can then be either stored locally or transmitted remotely to a SFTP server.

 ## Modes of Operation